fbloemhof/HeishaMonRules/README.md

 ### syncOpenTherm

-This function synchronizes the heatpump values with your OpenTherm thermostat and back.
+This function synchronizes the heatpump values with your OpenTherm thermostat.

 <details>